-I Am Michael Maps Painful Betrayal
+Review: In I Am Michael, James Franco Maps a Painful Betrayal

 In the late 2000s, Michael Glatze--a former advocate for gay rights and co-founder of Young Gay America, a magazine for LGBT youth--announced that he had embraced Christianity and was no longer gay.
 He also denounced homosexuality as evil.
 Justin Kelly's I Am Michael--adapted from a 2011 New York Times Magazine article by Benoit Denizet-Lewis--tells some version of Glatze's story, to the extent that anyone can get at the spiritual truth of it.

-James Franco plays Michael: when we first meet him, he's an editor of XY, a San Francisco--based magazine for gay men.
+James Franco plays Michael: when we first meet him, he's an editor of XY, a San Francisco-based magazine for gay men.
 He and his live-in boyfriend, Bennett (played, with a perfect balance of charm and levelheadedness, by Zachary Quinto), enjoy what looks like a perfect relationship.
 It's so perfect that they joyously invite a third party into it, Tyler--played by Charlie Carver, whose performance is at first boyishly breezy, only to become heartrending.

 But Michael, suffering after having lost his mother, becomes obsessed with questions about life after death.
 He and Bennett drift apart.
 He dabbles with Mormonism and Buddhism before turning to evangelical Christianity, eventually becoming engaged to a sweet young woman (Emma Roberts) he meets at a Bible school.
 The old Michael counseled young people, "What God would punish you for finding love?"
 The reborn one announces on his blog, "I was a heterosexual person with a homosexual problem.
 I took care of that problem."
 He urges others to do the same.